Indonesia's Sumatra checks damage from 6.3-magnitude earthquake - ExBulletin

 Indonesia’s Sumatra checks damage from 6.3-magnitude earthquake

-JAKARTA, Aug 24 – Indonesia’s Disaster Management Agency said in a statement it was assessing the impact of a strong earthquake that hit the southern coast of Sumatra island late yesterday, noting that there were no reports of damage or injuries by midnight.
+Aug 24 (Reuters) – Indonesia’s disaster management agency said in a statement it was assessing the impact of a powerful earthquake that hit the southern coast of Sumatra island late on Tuesday, noting that there were no reports of damage or injuries by midnight.

-The country’s Meteorology and Geophysics Agency said the quake, with a magnitude of 6.3, struck at 21.31 local time (1431 GMT) and was centered 80 km south of Mana town in Bengkulu province at a depth of 52 km. .
+The country’s Meteorology and Geophysics Agency said the quake, with a magnitude of 6.3, occurred at 21:31 local time (1431 GMT) and was centered 80 km south of Mana town in Bengkulu province at a depth of 52 km.

 Mana is located 600 kilometers (375 miles) northwest of the capital, Jakarta.